Duxter7/GA-English-Notes/IT English 1 (A2).md

 ## 14-04-2025

-I woke up at 2 PM
+I woke up at 2 PM and I went to bed at 2 AM